 | 2005 |

-Internal protons cause a clockwise rotation of the pore helix in TRPV5 (detected by SCAM), which facilitates closing of the selectivity filter gate by external protons; intra- and extracellular pH sensors cooperate through this conformational change. |
+Intracellular acidification causes clockwise rotation of the TRPV5 pore helix (detected by substituted cysteine accessibility method), which facilitates closure of the selectivity filter gate by extracellular protons; internal and external pH sensors cross-regulate each other via this pore helix conformational change. |

-Substituted cysteine accessibility method (SCAM), whole-cell patch clamp, site-directed mutagenesis |
+Substituted cysteine accessibility method (SCAM), whole-cell patch-clamp, site-directed mutagenesis |

 The EMBO journal |